CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 2: Getting started with Barracuda on Azure.md

 1. Explore through pre-deployed resources from the resource list

-# Proceed to Task 3 - Accessing the Barracuda Dashboard
+# Proceed to Task 3 - Configuring Barracuda Firewall